alishafique3/LLM-Prompt-Engineering-Techniques-and-Best-Practices/README.md

 However, the correct answer is: $𝑥^3/3+𝐶$ This response is incorrect

 ## Conclusion
 In conclusion, while LLMs are powerful and versatile, they have several pitfalls users should be aware of.
-Understanding LLM limitations and prompt engineering techniques allows us to use LLMs more effectively and responsibly and helps in improving these models in the future.
+Understanding LLM limitations and prompt engineering techniques allows the user to use LLMs more effectively and responsibly.

 ![summary](https://github.com/alishafique3/LLM-Prompt-Engineering-Techniques-and-Best-Practices/assets/17300597/f7a85ec0-5497-4d64-8470-fe7aa17ec577)